MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/customer-key-manage.md

 Running this cmdlet unassigns the currently assigned DEP and reencrypts the mailbox using the DEP associated with default Microsoft-managed keys.
 You can't unassign the DEP used by Microsoft managed keys.
 If you don't want to use Microsoft-managed keys, you can assign another Customer Key DEP to the mailbox.

-FOr SharePointOnline, Onedrive and teams please note below:

 > [!IMPORTANT]
-> Roll back from Customer Key to Microsoft managed keys is not supported for SharePoint Online, OneDrive for Business and Teams files.
+> Roll back from Customer Key to Microsoft managed keys isn't supported for SharePoint Online, OneDrive for Business, and Teams files.

 ## Revoke your keys and start the data purge path process